A poster for the Urewera no. 2

 ‘Tūhoe are the People.
 Rua is the Prophet’, is what I always believed this poster work was called.
 The original painted poster hung for years in the kitchen of our parents’ house on Wade Street in Wellington; gracing breakfasts, lunches and dinners.
 Fit Wadestown commuters could enjoy its vibrant colours as they strode down or up the hill between home and work.
 Some have since told me that they marvelled at their glimpses of this bold orange and richly pink painting.
 Some worried that such a valuable piece of art was so readily visible to all.
 Neighbours, passers-by and visitors who knew our parents, Elespie and Ian Prior well, likely also knew that the house was seldom locked, and that when it was, the key was under the flower pot opposite the back door.

-But McCahon’s Poster for the Urewera, no 2, which Ian purchased early in 1976, held different meaning for us.
+But McCahon’s A poster for the Urewera no. 2 (1975), which Ian purchased early in 1976, held different meaning for us.
 We sisters did not know Colin McCahon personally.
 This poster connected us to Tūhoe and the Urewera rather than to the artist.
 That link signified another privilege of our growing up.
 Ian could never have undertaken his epidemiological surveys in the Ureweras had John Te Rangiāniwaniwa Rangihau not coached and vouched for him.
 John opened doors and ensured that Ian and his team understood tikanga Māori.
 They became firm friends for life: two intelligent, caring men driven to improve the world in ways that mattered to them.

 So, for me, as for my sisters, this joyously bright and colourful painting spoke of our link to the Rangihau family and through them to Tūhoe and Te Urewera.
 Now, as a historian, I see it as a powerful reminder of the brutality of colonialism; of events and processes whose legacies continue to scar lives and communities today.
 I think specifically of the atrocious attack on Rua Kēnana and the peaceful community of Maungapōhatu, acknowledged, finally, this September in the governmental apology and his pardoning.
 My father’s own view of the poster’s link to the colonial past was similar.
 In 1980 he wrote to Bronwyn Reid at the Aratoi gallery: